Code-Institute-Submissions/BlunchBistro/README.md

 ## Testing:

-After finishing the coding i conducted some tests on the dashboard through my mobile, tablet and desktop I also  tested the functionality via the chrome developer tools .
+After finishing the coding i conducted tests on the dashboard through my mobile iphone 10x and samsung s10 , tablet(ipad pro) and desktop (Chrome, Safari and Edge) I also  tested the functionality via the chrome developer tools .
 The cart works as expected, it allows the user to add products, modify quantity delete them and order.

+The code was tested and validated without errors on W3C for the HTML , the CSS passed through Jigsaw without issues and the JS passed through jshint.com linter without major issues.

 Most of my testing was done during development, i would do some coding then check how it would effect the dashboard